symbolibre/symbolibre/doc/qemu-raspbian-chroot.rst

 ------------------

-Because the guest system is not fully booted up from scratch with systemd, a few things like hostname resolution don’t work out of the box.
+Because the guest system is not fully booted up from scratch with systemd, a few things don’t work out of the box (for instance there is no ``/proc``).
 On Arch, one can use arch-chroot or manually bind the required filesystems into the chroot.
 See
 `[3] <https://wiki.archlinux.org/index.php/Chroot#Usage>`__ for both
 options.
-Though stuff like accessing dbus will also affect the host system so it might not be a good idea.
+Accessing dbus in this setup will affect your host system, so be careful.

-For now, set the hostname in ``/etc/hostname`` and update ``/etc/hosts`` so that ``sudo`` stops complaining about not being able to resolve that name.
-Don’t use ``hostnamectl`` as it will affect the host system.
-The host name should be set properly when booting from the Pi Zero.
+For now, set the hostname in ``/etc/hostname`` and update ``/etc/hosts`` so that ``sudo`` doesn't complain about not being able to resolve it.
+Don’t use the ``hostname`` or ``hostnamectl`` tools as it will affect the host system.
+The name should already be set properly when booting from the Pi Zero.

 ::